 There are many different types of yoga and each has its own focus.
 Hatha yoga and vinyasa yoga (flow yoga) are both widely studied.
 But that doesn’t mean that other types of yoga can’t provide benefits as well.
 For instance, nidra yoga provides intense release and relaxation.
 And yin yoga is a slower practice that focuses on movement in the hips, lower back and thighs.
 Research the different types of yoga before you begin and choose one that meets your needs.

-Can I Gain Health Benefits if I Practise Yoga at Home?
+Can I Gain Health Benefits if I Practice Yoga at Home?

-You can practise yoga anywhere to gain health benefits.
+You can practice yoga anywhere to gain health benefits.
 If you like the atmosphere of a yoga studio, then take a yoga class there.
-But if not, there are countless online resources and apps that allow you to practise wherever it suits you, including at home.
+But if not, there are countless online resources and apps that allow you to practice wherever it suits you, including at home.